-The base case for this measure is for a new or existing center-pivot or linear-move system with high-pressure sprinklers on top or a Mid Elevation Sprinkler Application (MESA) configuration.
+The base case for this measure is for a new or and existing center-pivot or linear-move system with high-pressure sprinklers on top or a Mid Elevation Sprinkler Application (MESA) configuration.
 High-pressure means an irrigation system that delivers 35 pounds per square inch (psi) to the critical sprinkler.
 The efficient case for this measure converts the system, or portion of the system, to Low Energy Precision Application (LEPA), Low Elevation Spray Application (LESA), or Mobile Drip Irrigation (MDI).

-This measure requires conversion of a new or existing center-pivot or linear-move system, or a portion of the system, from high-pressure sprinklers on top or MESA to LESA, LEPA, or MDI configuration, including one gooseneck and drop tube, a low-pressure regulator, sprinkler assembly and nozzle, or drip tubing per drop.
+This measure requires conversion of a new or and existing center-pivot or linear-move system, or a portion of the system, from high-pressure sprinklers on top or MESA to LESA, LEPA, or MDI configuration, including one gooseneck and drop tube, a low-pressure regulator, sprinkler assembly and nozzle, or drip tubing per drop.
 This measure may be combined with sprinkler package replacement measures, but it may not be combined with any other irrigation hardware measures.

-DCUMENTATION DESCRIPTION RETENTION/SUBMITTAL LOCATIONS BPA ENERGY EFFICIENCY TRACKING SYSTEM CUSTOMER FILE End-user identifying information including unique site ID and address (e.g., field location, meter number, GPS coordinates, farm name, or legal property description).
-X X Equipment or contractor invoice is to include: Type or size of equipment or product installed/used, quantity, order/purchase date, and cost.
+Documentation Description Retention/Submittal Locations BPA ENERGY EFFICIENCY TRACKING SYSTEM Customer File End-user identifying information including unique site ID and address (e.g., field location, meter number, GPS coordinates, farm name, or legal property description).
+X X Equipment or contractor invoice must include: Type or size of equipment or product installed/used, quantity, order/purchase date, and cost.
 X

-MEASURE CATEGORY PAYMENT A system, or portion of system, converted to LEPA/LESA/MDI. \$18 per drop
+MEASURE CATEGORY PAYMENT A system, or portion of system, converted to LEPA/LESA/MDI. \$ 23 18 per drop improves the application efficiency, and the energy savings is based on a weighted average of the RTF-approved, region-specific energy savings for each measure.